ChrisSantosLang/AiTournament/README.md

  * **caste** uses the [Trueskill](https://github.com/sublee/trueskill) algorithm to maintain skill-estimates for all players, uses those estimates to predict probabilities of winning, and maintains accounts of favors owed between all players, where debt incurred from beating a player is the probability of that other player winning and debt incurred from tying is that same probability minus one's own probability of winning.
 Returns as with equalize(), substituting credit for wealth.
  * **turntaking** selects like **caste**, but substituting debt for credit.

 "Edge" is a measure of incentive to defect.
-In matches with groups playing strategies A and B, the edge of A against B is the lowest win rate in the A group minus the lowest win rate in the B group (players who are winning the least have the greatest incentive to defect).
+The edge of A against B is the lowest win rate among players following A minus the lowest win rate among players following B. Half of the edge numbers are left out below because they effectively duplicate the displayed numbers (i.e. edge_A_vs_B = -edge_B_vs_A).

 ![Edge and win rates in 3v3 MAD Chairs](https://github.com/ChrisSantosLang/AiTournament/blob/main/Media/3v3madchairs.png?raw=true)

 To the extent that players are rational, they are likely to defect from B to A if A has clear edge over B, so the win rate of A against B is expected to converge toward the win rate of A against itself.
 Likewise, the win rate of A against B is expected to converge toward zero if B has clear edge over A (i.e. A has negative edge against B).
 We call this use of the edge statistic to modify win rate "ewin", where ewin_A_vs_B = min(win_A_vs_A, win_A_vs_B * (rationality ** edge_A_vs_B)).

 When rationality is 1, edge has no impact on ewin.
-As rationality rises, edge dominates ewin (except when edge is 0). rationality = 50 for this software by default.
+As rationality rises, edge dominates ewin (except when edge is 0).
+We use 50 for this software by default.

 ## Modifying the code
 The main way to modify this code is to fill the `submission()` function with your own MAD Chairs strategy.
 The parameters include `position: int`, `round: int`, `history: pd.DataFrame`, and `cache: dict`.
 The function  should return 'skip' or the letter of the resource your strategy would recommend to a player in the given `position` (1-6) and `round` (1-20) with the given `history` (which contains columns for "Position" and "Round{n}").